SatyaPujith/CarsorAI-Updated/README.md

 ## 🌟 Overview

-AutoDoc AI represents the **future of automotive service management**, combining cutting-edge artificial intelligence with intuitive user experience to revolutionize how vehicle owners and service providers interact.
+Carsor AI represents the **future of automotive service management**, combining cutting-edge artificial intelligence with intuitive user experience to revolutionize how vehicle owners and service providers interact.
 Built with enterprise-grade architecture and powered by Google's Gemini AI, our platform delivers unprecedented accuracy in vehicle diagnostics and predictive maintenance.

 ### 🎯 Mission Statement